jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 ## Streaming and Asynchronous modes of operation

-OpenTitan may implement additional API interfaces for several cryptographic modes based on the specific use-cases from applications such as ability to perform cryptographic operations on partial input data, capability to stop and resume cryptographic operations etc. These API modes are detailed below.
+OpenTitan may implement additional API interfaces for several cryptographic modes based on the specific use-cases from applications such as ability to perform cryptographic operations on partial input data, capability to stop and resume cryptographic operations etc.
+These API modes are detailed below.

 ### One shot and Streaming mode

 Based on the input data availability, several cryptographic modes discussed in this specification implement two types of APIs: One-shot APIs and streaming mode APIs.

 A one-shot API is used when the entire data to be operated is available upfront.
 The entire data (pointer) is passed to the one-shot API as an input and the result is immediately available after the operation.

 Streaming APIs are to support use-cases where the entire data to be transformed isn't available at the start of the operation and also in use-cases with limited memory availability.
 Such streaming APIs operate iteratively over bytes of data, in blocks, as they are fed.
 Partial inputs are buffered in the context until a full block is available to process.
 The partial result from the block is stored in a context parameter and is used again in the subsequent rounds, until the final round.
-Only in the final round the result of the cryptographic operation is available.
+Only in the final round is the result of the cryptographic operation available.

 Cryptographic modes such as HASH and HMAC support streaming APIs along with the default one-shot APIs.

 **Crypto modes that support streaming modes:**
 1. HASH (SHA2 modes only)
 2. HMAC (HMAC-SHA256 only)

-## Synchronous and Asynchronous mode
+### Synchronous and Asynchronous mode

 Synchronous mode of operation is when the crypto call does not return to the caller until the cryptographic operation is complete.
 This mode blocks the CPU and no other process can utilize it until it returns, hence it is also known as blocking mode of operation.

-OpenTitan's TockOS has a low latency return call programming model where the CPU blocking should not be longer than (5-10ms).
+OpenTitan maintains compatibility with TockOS, which has a low latency return call programming model where the CPU blocking should not be longer than (5-10ms).
 Cryptographic modes which take longer time to complete their operation must implement an asynchronous mode to provide non-blocking mode of operation.

-The defines a way to asynchronously run the long running cryptographic operations that use OTBN.
+The [asynchronous API for OpenTitan proposal][async-proposal] defines a way to asynchronously run the long running cryptographic operations that use OTBN.
 The OTBN accelerator itself is treated as a "separate thread"to achieve this intended non-blocking operation.

-Each asynchronous operation will have two function calls associated with
+Each asynchronous operation will have two function calls associated with it:
-it:
 - **\<algorithm\>\_async\_start**
   - Takes input arguments.
 Checks if OTBN is idle and cleared.
 If so: does any necessary synchronous preprocessing, initializes OTBN, and starts the OTBN